 Scenic Horseback Riding

-Enjoy a wild western ride and hilltop views with A Day in the West.
+Enjoy a scenic views of the Verde Valley with Wild Western Horseback Adventures.
 Perfect for a family fun adventure afternoon or take a sunset ride for two.

 Find an adventure in Nature

 Camp Verde and the surrounding Verde Valley are some of the country’s premier bird watching locales.
 With an abundance of water in an otherwise largely arid landscape, the valley serves as both an ideal host to resident species and as a popular resting spot for migratory flocks.